Dipolar dephasing of Rydberg D-state polaritons

 Our EIT scheme consists of a few photon probe field $\mathcal{E}_p$ and a strong coupling field $\Omega$ resonantly coupling the levels illustrated in Fig.\,\ref{figure1}(a).
 Resulting transmission spectra of $\mathcal{E}_p$ for a frequency scan of the probe laser over EIT resonance employing the $|80D_{5/2}\rangle$ Rydberg state for two different photon rates $R_{in}$ are shown in Fig.\,\ref{figure1}(b).
-For $R_{in} = 0.15\, \text{photons}/ \mu \second$ we reach high transmission and a narrow linewidth, from which we extract a decoherence rate $\gamma_{gr} =2\pi\cdot \unit[200] \kilo \hertz$, originating from the movement of the atoms due to the finite temperature and stray electric and magnetic fields over the cloud.
+For $R_{in} = 0.15\, \text{photons}/ \mu \second$ we observe high transmission and a narrow linewidth, from which we extract a decoherence rate $\gamma_{gr}/2\pi = \unit[200] \kilo \hertz$, originating from the movement of the atoms due to the finite temperature and stray electric and magnetic fields over the cloud.
 For higher probe input rates the EIT transmission decreases, due to the self-blockade of propagating polaritons as observed in experiments using Rydberg $S$-states \cite{Adams2010, Vuletic2012, Kuzmich2012b}.
-We observe a qualitative difference to these experiments when we measure the time dependence of the transmission on EIT resonance (Fig.\,\ref{figure1}(d)).
-For very low photon rates on the order of $R_{in}=0.15 \, \text{photons}/\unit \mu \second$ where we rarely have two photons inside the medium, we measure a constant transmission, which is determined by $\Omega$ and the decoherence rate $\gamma_{gr}$.
-If we increase $R_{in}$, we find a nonlinear decrease of initial transmission, which is caused by the blockade-induced nonlinearity.
-On top of this, we observe a decay of transmission over time which gets faster with increasing rate $R_{in}$.
-Latest we solely observe when using Rydberg $D$-states in our EIT scheme.
+In contrast, here we observe a qualitatively new effect present only when we apply the EIT scheme to Rydberg $D$-states, namely a time dependence of the transmission on EIT resonance (Fig.\,\ref{figure1}(d)).
+For very low photon rates on the order of $R_{in}=0.15 \, \text{photons}/\unit \mu \second$, where we rarely have two photons inside the medium, we measure a constant transmission, which is determined by $\Omega$ and the decoherence rate $\gamma_{gr}$.
+If we increase $R_{in}$, we observe a decay of transmission over time which gets faster with increasing rate $R_{in}$.
 We attribute this effect to interaction-induced coupling to degenerate Zeeman sublevels which leads to polaritons being converted to stationary Rydberg excitations inside the cloud.
 These impurities shift the Rydberg levels of the surrounding atoms, preventing other polaritons from propagating through the cloud \cite{Duerr2014, Hofferberth2014, Rempe2014b}.

 To investigate the dependence of the decay of transmission on the photon rate $R_{in}$, we calculate an effective optical depth ($OD_{e\!f\!f}$) of our medium on EIT resonance $(\Delta = 0)$ by taking the logarithm of the transmission (Fig.\,\ref{figure2}(a)).
 To account for the three effects described above, we write $OD_{e\!f\!f}$ as